lightdash/lightdash/docs/docs/getting-started/setup-your-project.md

     columns:
 ```

 Once you've added a join, you can refresh lightdash to see your changes in action.
-The dimensions and measures of the joined model are included in the list on the left, right below the original model:
+The dimensions and metrics of the joined model are included in the list on the left, right below the original model:

 ![screenshot-joined-tables](assets/screenshot-joined-tables.png)